aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

 Limitations
 -----------

-1. The current implementation of caching for data nodes clones not only the graph representation of the reused node but also the underlying data in the database and file repository.
+1. The current implementation of caching for data nodes clones not only the *graph representation* of the reused node; it also clones the underlying data in the database and file repository.
    This could be improved in order to reduce data duplication.

 2. The caching mechanism for calculations *should* trigger only when the inputs and the calculation to be performed are exactly the same.